trailheadlabs/outerspatial-map-library/api/index.md

       }
     };

-The `preinit` hook is called after OuterSpatial.js has loaded all of its dependencies and any plugins specified in the [`plugins`](#plugins) config.
-The `init` hook is called after OuterSpatial.js creates the map and has created any layers specified in the `baseLayers` or `overlays` configs.
+The `preinit` hook is called after OuterSpatial Map Library has loaded all of its dependencies and any plugins specified in the [`plugins`](#plugins) config.
+The `init` hook is called after OuterSpatial Map Library creates the map and has created any layers specified in the `baseLayers` or `overlays` configs.

 **[[⬆]](#)**

 ### <a name="multiple-maps">Multiple Maps</a>

-Unlike previous versions of the OuterSpatial.js library, the Bootstrap method supports adding multiple maps to the same web page.
+Unlike previous versions of the OuterSpatial Map Library library, the Bootstrap method supports adding multiple maps to the same web page.
 To add multiple maps, make the `OuterSpatial` config object an array of map configuration objects:

     var OuterSpatial = [{
       div: 'map-1'